-This post is dedicated to those awkwardly cold days that aren’t quite cold enough to elicit a full blown winter ensemble, but still won’t allow for a true spring outfit.
+So that’s what I’m talking about today in this post: the awkwardly cold days that aren’t quite cold enough to elicit a full blown winter ensemble, but still won’t allow for shorts because it’s officially fall.
 You know when it’s freezing in the morning but then by the afternoon you’re sweating in your sweater?
 Yes, those are the days I’m talking about.
-Dressing for weather in the 40s is a challenge I know well.

-Let’s imagine the temperature is 47 degrees, and with that in mind, let’s get into what to wear.
-In today’s post, I’m going to share a tips that help me get dressed for that sort of cold weather that ends up warming up by the afternoon.
-I’m also going to share a roundup of practical outfits that I’m actually wearing these days that can keep you warm when it’s cold and that are easy enough to take off when the temperature rises.
+So, let’s say the temperature when you’re getting ready for the day is 47 degrees and in today’s post, I’ll share tips to help you get dressed.
+I’m also going to share a roundup of practical outfits that I’m actually wearing these days that keep you warm when it’s cold and that are easy enough to take off when the temperature rises.

 What To Wear in 40 Degree Weather

-First, let’s talk about some basic wardrobe needs for late winter/early spring.
+First, let’s talk about some basic wardrobe needs for fall fall/early winter.

 Denim

 Denim is a no brainer for confusing weather.
-I love that it can be worn year round, and (if you have the right pair!) it’s incredibly comfortable.
+It can be worn year round, and (if you have the right pair!) it’s comfortable and flattering.
 I find that I wear jeans almost any time I’m not in workout clothes, at least in the cooler months.
-Once it warms up, I’m still in denim, just a cut-off short version ;).
 For weather that’s unpredictable, you can feel confident that a pair of jeans will be the right choice almost 100% of the time.

 Leggings or Joggers

-Leggings and a short sleeve top or tank is also my preferred 40 degree weather running outfit since it helps keep the moisture away from your body while still keeping you somewhat warm.
-You can see a whole post on running in the cold here!
-I also included my favorite waterproof jacket in that post for those colder late winter days.
-Amazon also has some great athleisure finds lately – see here!
+Side note if you’re a runner: Leggings and a short sleeve top or tank is also my preferred 40 degree weather running outfit since it helps keep the moisture away from your body while still keeping you somewhat warm.

 Layers

 Layers are KEY for awkward weather.
-This usually means a lightweight sweatshirt for me – I love this one.
+This usually means a lightweight sweatshirt for me – I love this cream sweatshirt from Nordstrom because it’s oversized (great for a bump) and cozy but not sloppy.
 I like knowing that I have an extra layer to throw on if I feel cold, but my outfit is complete without it if I don’t wear it.
 There’s nothing worse than warming up and having to keep a sweatshirt on because you didn’t wear anything underneath!
-This is a great one!
+I’m sweating just thinking about that scenario.

 For days that start out cold and warm up throughout the day, I like to dress for the warmer weather that I’m expecting at the end of the day, and layer on top of that warm weather outfit.
 Then I’m prepared for either.